-Combine sultanas and rum in a small bowl and let soak.
+- Combine golden raisins and rum in a small bowl and let soak.

-Tun dough out onto a floured work surface and knead for 2 minutes.
-Sprinkle flour over sultanas.
-Scatter sultanas, almonds, and mixed peel in a circle around the dough.
+- Turn dough out onto a floured work surface and knead for 2 minutes.
+Sprinkle flour over raisins.
+Scatter raisins, almonds, and mixed peel in a circle around the dough.
 Keep kneading dough to incorporate fruits and nuts evenly.

 - Line 2 large metal coffee tins with parchment paper.
 Divide dough in half and transfer to the tins.
 Cover with a clean dish towel.
 Allow to rise in a warm place until dough has risen to the top, 30 minutes to 1 hour.